 Obviously, the policy of “fake it ‘til you make it” is a bit of a grey area, ethically speaking; but as Fortune magazine reports, there is no better petri dish for poor ethics than Silicon Valley.

-Naturally, rising alongside the startup-breeding habitat is a culture that celebrates the rule-breaker and disruptor; the entrepreneurial bulldog who beats the system, “moves fast and breaks things,” and delivers the next revolutionary piece of tech.
+Naturally, rising alongside the startup-breeding habitat is a culture that celebrates the rule-breaker and disruptor; the entrepreneurial bulldog who beats the system, “moves fast and breaks things,” and delivers a revolutionary piece of tech.
 The world is waiting to applaud the next Larry Ellison or Steve Jobs.
 “Breaking the rules makes you a Silicon Valley hero,” reports Erin Griffith.
 “That’s great if you’re breaking a dumb rule, not so much if you’re breaking an important one.”

 A memorable example of this begins with a Silicon Valley startup called Theranos.
 Founded by Elizabeth Holmes, the company vowed to revolutionize medicine by developing a blood-testing machine that could “automate and miniaturize more than 1,000 laboratory tests” in a manner that would “require only microscopic blood volumes.”
 The start-up got a lot of press and Holmes skyrocketed to stardom, sitting in interviews and delivering TED Talks while sporting a black turtleneck, à la Steve Jobs.
 In 2013, Fortune slapped her face on their magazine cover.